LetsDefend/SOC-Interview-Questions/README.md

 ### What is the difference between static and dynamic malware analysis?

  - **Static Analysis:** It is the approach of analyzing malicious software by reverse engineering methods without running them.
-Generally, by decompile / disassemble the malware, each step that the malware will execute is analyzed, hence the behavior / capacity of the malware can be analyzed.
+Generally, by decompiling / disassembling the malware, each step that the malware will execute is analyzed, hence the behavior / capacity of the malware can be analyzed.

  - **Dynamic Analysis:** It is the approach that examines the behavior of malicious software on the system by running it.
 In dynamic analysis, applications that can examine registry, file, network and process events are installed in the system, and their behavior is examined by running malicious software.